Introduction

 After the hits, later career and disbandment

 Like many other groups, B.T.
 Express experienced lineup changes.
-Leslie Ming and Michael Jones were brought in to the group as the new drummer and keyboardist respectively.
+Leslie Ming and Michael Jones were brought into the group as the new drummer and keyboardist, respectively.
 Brook became an Islam convert and began using the name Jamal Rasool.
 However, Ming as well as songwriter Nichols soon left.
-Besides from the lineup change, Scepter Records was experiencing a rocky financial status.
+Besides the lineup change, Scepter Records was experiencing a rocky financial status.
 So the group had a wider distribution deal with a major label Columbia Records.
 It could have been their chance to go back to their former success, but since the members had their own separate projects already, they found it hard to focus on the band’s production.

 Under Columbia, the group had a few more minor hits throughout the late 70s and early 80s: “Can’t Stop Groovin’,” “Energy to Burn,’ “Shout It Out,” and “Stretch,” among others.
 They went on to record for other labels Record Shack, Earthtone, and King Davis, but it’s clear that they weren’t able to resurrect their previous success, along with the fact that disco was experiencing a decline in popularity (not to mention a backlash).
 B.T.
 Express disbanded in 1984.
 After the split, Michael Jones — who had used the Muslim name Kashif which Jamal had given him — experienced success as a solo performer, producer and songwriter during the 80s.